AdobeDocs/experience-manager-65.pt-BR/help/forms/using/using-sendtoprinter-api.md

 No AEM Forms, você pode usar o serviço SendToPrinter para enviar um documento para a impressora.
 O serviço SendToPrinter suporta os seguintes mecanismos de acesso de impressão:

-* **Impressora** acessível diretamente `: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
+* **Impressora acessível diretamente** `: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.`

-* **Impressora** acessível indiretamente `: The printer that is installed on a print server is accessed from other computers.
+* **Impressora acessível indiretamente** `: The printer that is installed on a print server is accessed from other computers.
 Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
 To access an indirect accessible printer, specify the print server’s IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.`

    Ao enviar um documento para uma impressora, especifique um destes protocolos de impressão:

-   * **CUPS**`: A printing protocol named common UNIX printing system.
+   * **CUPS** `: A printing protocol named common UNIX printing system.
 This protocol is used for UNIX operating systems and enables a computer to function as a print server.
 The print server accepts print requests from client applications, processes them, and sends them to configured printers.
 On the IBM AIX® operating system, usage of CUPS is not recommended.`
-   * ``**DirectIP** `: A standard protocol for remote printing and managing print jobs.
+   * &quot;**DirectIP** `: A standard protocol for remote printing and managing print jobs.
 This protocol can be used locally or remotely.
 Print queues are not required.`
-   * ``**LPD** `: A printing protocol named Line Printer Daemon protocol or Line Printer Remote (LPR) protocol.
+   * &quot;**LPD** `: A printing protocol named Line Printer Daemon protocol or Line Printer Remote (LPR) protocol.
 This protocol provides network print server functionality for UNIX-based systems.`
-   * **SharedPrinter**`: A printing protocol that enables a computer to use a printer that is configured for that computer.`
+   * **SharedPrinter** `: A printing protocol that enables a computer to use a printer that is configured for that computer.`
    * **CIFS**: O serviço de Saída suporta o protocolo de impressão CIFS (Common Internet File System).

-## Usando o serviço SendToPrinter {#using-sendtoprinter-service}
+## Usando o Serviço SendToPrinter {#using-sendtoprinter-service}

-A tabela abaixo lista:
+A tabela abaixo listas:

 * informações sobre o printerName ou printServer a ser usado para vários protocolos.
 * valor ou exceção que uma impressora retorna para várias combinações de URI e Nome do Servidor de Impressora